-See ART230.
+See ART230 for course description.

 SOC303.
 Race and Ethnic Relations (3).

 A sociological analysis of the concepts of race and ethnicity both in the United States and around the world.
 Special emphasis placed on relationships between ethnic groups and solutions to problems associated with race and ethnicity.
 (Prerequisite: junior standing).
 Fall.